secretnodes/hubble/README.md

 After seeing a handful of proposals successfully passed on the Enigma mainnet its become painfully obvious the governance experience needs to be made more accessible.
 While stakeholders currently have access to the information regarding proposals from current block explorers like the one hosted by cashmaney, stakeholders still lack a comprehensive resource that really empowers them to more actively participate in the governance process.

-To address this secretnodes.org is working to launch puzzle, an open source project forked from hubble.
-Once we’ve deemed our fork as stable, we plan to use this as a foundational layer to conduct governance UI/UX experiments and display metrics regarding Secret Nodes.
-These experiments are aimed at making the process of voting and assessing network performance as easy as possible.
+To address this secretnodes.org has worked to launch puzzle, an open source project forked from hubble.
+Once we’ve deemed our fork as stable and production ready, we plan to use this as a foundation to solve for the pain points preventing stakeholders from keeping up with on chain events.
+Through experimentation and collaboration with the community, our mission is to make the process of staying up to date on all network activity as seemless as possible.

-You can learn more about how we plan to empower stakeholders to stay informed on proposes uses of community funds, vital changes to the Secret Network, and better interact with the governance process overall by reading how we plan to approach proposals on the network [here](https://secretnodes.org/#/misc/community-first-approach).
+You can learn more about how we plan to empower stakeholders to stay informed on proposed uses of community funds, vital changes to the Secret Network, and better interact with the governance process overall by reading how we plan to approach proposals on the network [here](https://secretnodes.org/#/misc/community-first-approach).

 Made with :heart: by [secretnodes.org](https://secretnodes.org).
 Originally forked from the [hubble](https://github.com/figment-networks/hubble) Q4 2019 update.

 # Implementations of Puzzle
 https://puzzle-staging.secretnodes.org is our canary build of Puzzle.

-https://puzzle.secretnodes.org is our production build of Puzzle. (not currently up)
+https://puzzle.report is our production build of Puzzle. (not currently up)

 ## Dependencies